pierrediedhiou/cybersecurity-journey/glossary.md

 the solution itself may be very hard
 - **NThash** — The hash format used by modern Windows operating systems to store user and service passwords (also called NTLM hash)
+- **Null** — A data type representing an intentionally empty or non-existent value in programming
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption
 - **OSI Model** — 7-layer framework describing how data travels over a network
 - **OUs** — Organizational Units, container objects in Active Directory used to classify users and machines
+- **Object** — A complex data type in JavaScript that stores multiple values as key-value pairs (ex: {name: "Pierre", age: 25})

 ## P
 - **Packet** — Small unit of data transmitted over a network